AsifMalki/IS-Analaysis---Technion/README.md

 "Atara DLL.dox" - Data Definition Language Commands for Creating the tables of an the constraints of the DB if you preffer not to use the Bak File.

-"AtaraLeYoshna System - Specification document.pdf" - FUll Specification document for AtaraLeYoshna System.
+"AtaraLeYoshna System - Specification document.pdf" - Full Specification document for AtaraLeYoshna System.